swcomp/SW.FileHashChecker/README.md

 SW.FileHashChecker
 ==================

-Simple utility for checking md5 and sha1 hashes of downloaded files.
+Simple WPF utility for checking md5 and sha1 hashes of downloaded files.